 Halfway through the run director Gillespie left the show to be replaced by Ben Churchill who had previously worked on ABC's Sunday Break.
 The house band was reduced in size leaving guitarists Eric Ford and Joe Baker, drummer Andy White, saxophonist Red Price, plus Cherry Wainer and Don Storer and a new bassist.
 The most drastic change was that the audience was to be removed while a new set design was also employed.

 The rock and roll quota was toned down after the change and more ballads introduced, but Jack Good avowed to reverse the decision before the show was cancelled.
 Marty Wilde couldn't commit to any more shows from April onwards so Good proposed a new show and format, Wham!
+It was during the show's run that Marty Wilde proposed to one of The Vernon's Girls, Joyce Baker.

 In September 1960 Jack Good tells readers of Disc that the tapes of the show have already been destroyed "because of the high cost of storage", however ABC engineer Ron Parker had made high quality audio recordings, several of which have been released by United Artists and Rockstar Records.